caiques121/Portifolio/metacritic/README.md

 This code is developed in Python using Selenium and Pandas.

 The .csv file in the 'output' folder contains a sample of the collected data.
 It contains the columns:
+- Game
+- Ranking
+- Metascore
+- Platform
-- Game, Ranking, Metascore, Platform, Release Date
+- Release Date

 ## Author